vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 `velero.io/backup-name` with value as Backup Name, and, `velero.io/volume-name` with value as volume that is undergoing backup Backup name being unique won't cause issues like duplicates in identifying the CR.
+Plugin need to sanitize the value that can be set for above labels.
+Label need to be set with the value returned from `GetValidName` function. (https://github.com/vmware-tanzu/velero/blob/master/pkg/label/label.go#L35).

 Though no restrictions are required on the name of CR, as a general practice, volume snapshotter can name this CR with the value same as return value of CreateSnapshot.